An variable is a reserved space in memory with a symbolic name (identifier), in which we can store a value of a specific type.

 bool isStudent = false;

-, which indicates that the pointer does not reference any memory location.
+For reference types (such as pointers), the default value is nullptr, which indicates that the pointer does not reference any location in memory.

 int* pointer = nullptr;